 Eli Guillou is behind this beautifully animated typography.
 The way this video put out the text to the audience is something that we must notice and learn.

-The whole movement of texts is quite fascinating to watch, and it combines dazzling music and beautiful animation.
-The entire purpose of this video is to encourage anyone who is going through a tough time in their lives.
+The movement of texts is quite fascinating to watch, and it combines dazzling music and beautiful animation.
+The entire purpose of this kinetic typography video is to encourage anyone who is going through a tough time in their lives.

-The primary mission of the video is to show that there is a light waiting for us in the darkness, and we all need to wait for it.
-It is a classic example of how kinetic typography video can portray a severe message, and it is not only for use in fun-filled videos.
+The video's primary mission is to show that there is a light waiting for us in the darkness, and we all need to wait for it.
+It is a classic example of how kinetic typography video can portray a severe message, not only for fun-filled videos.